pete-gordon/oricutron/ReadMe.txt

   --vsynchack on|off = Enable or disable VSync hack --scanlines on|off = Enable or disable scanline simulation

+  --serial <type>    = Set serial card back-end emulation:
+                        'none' - no serial
+                        'loopback' - for testing - all TX data is returned to RX 'modem[:port]' - emulates com port with attached modem, only minimal AT command set is supported and data is redirected to TCP.
+Default port is 23 (telnet)

+                        'com:115200,8,N,1,<device>' - use real or virtual <device> on host as emulated ACIA.
+                                         Baudrate, data bits, parity and stop bits can be set as needed ex.:  Windows: 'com:115200,8,N,1,COM1'
+                                         Linux:   'com:19200,8,N,1,/dev/ttyS0'
+                                                  'com:115200,8,N,1,/dev/ttyUSB0'

 NOTE: If you are not sure what machine or drive type is required for a disk or tape image, just pass the filename without any options and Oricutron will try and autodetect for you.